daniel86/regen/README.md

 Following you can find a list of `cmake` arguments with special handling in the CMake build files:

 -------------------------------------------------
-Argument                | Default | Description
+COL Argument                | COL Default | COL Description
 -------------------------------------------------
--DCMAKE_BUILD_TYPE      | Release | One of Release or Debug.
+ROW -DCMAKE_BUILD_TYPE      | ROW Release | ROW One of Release or Debug.
 With Debug mode the engine is compiled with additional debugging symbols.
--DBUILD_TESTS           | 0       | If set to 1 the test applications will be compiled by all target -DBUILD_VIDEO_PLAYER    | 0       | If set to 1 the video player application will be compiled by all target -DBUILD_TEXTURE_UPDATER | 0       | If set to 1 the texture updater application will be compiled by all target -DBoost_DIR             | -       | Base path for Boost library.
+ROW -DBUILD_TESTS           | ROW 0       | ROW If set to 1 the test applications will be compiled by all target ROW -DBUILD_VIDEO_PLAYER    | ROW 0       | ROW If set to 1 the video player application will be compiled by all target ROW -DBUILD_TEXTURE_UPDATER | ROW 0       | ROW If set to 1 the texture updater application will be compiled by all target ROW -DBoost_DIR             | ROW -       | ROW Base path for Boost library.
 You should set this on Windows.
--DASSIMP_DIR            | -       | Base path for Assimp library.
+ROW -DASSIMP_DIR            | ROW -       | ROW Base path for Assimp library.
 You should set this on Windows.
--DFREETYPE_DIR          | -       | Base path for Freetype library.
+ROW -DFREETYPE_DIR          | ROW -       | ROW Base path for Freetype library.
 You should set this on Windows.
--DDEVIL_DIR             | -       | Base path for DevIL library.
+ROW -DDEVIL_DIR             | ROW -       | ROW Base path for DevIL library.
 You should set this on Windows.
--DFFMPEG_DIR            | -       | Base path for FFmpeg library.
+ROW -DFFMPEG_DIR            | ROW -       | ROW Base path for FFmpeg library.
 You should set this on Windows.
--DALUT_DIR              | -       | Base path for ALut library.
+ROW -DALUT_DIR              | ROW -       | ROW Base path for ALut library.
 You should set this on Windows.
 -------------------------------------------------